mmichlin66/mmichlin66.github.io/mimcss/guide/defining-rules.md

 ## Style Definition Class Properties
 Style definition classes are regular TypeScript classes and thus can have any types of properties and methods.
-Since the main purpose of a style definition class is to define CSS style and at-rules, the majority of properties will be used to define those CSS rules by having properties initialized using functions like `$tag`, `$class`, `$id`, `$style`, etc. Note that property initializations are actually part of object construction, which run even before the body of the constructor does.
+Since the main purpose of a style definition class is to define CSS style and at-rules, the majority of properties will be used to define those CSS rules by having properties initialized using functions like `$tag`, `$class`, `$id`, `$style`, etc. Note that property initializations are actually part of object construction, which run even before the body of the constructor (if given) does.

 Properties can refer to other properties defined in the same class using the `this.` notation.
 The only requirement is that if property A uses property B, property A must be defined *after* property B.